Koredotcom/docs/docs/xo/getting-started/about-xo-platform.md

 # Comprehensive Suite of Products and Services
 The unified XO Platform offers a comprehensive suite of products, features, and services to help businesses leverage AI to deliver exceptional customer experiences, improve operational efficiency, and drive business growth.

-**Key Products, Features, and Services offered by the XO Platform:**
+**Key Products, Features, and Services Offered by the XO Platform:**

 <img src="../images/xo-platform-components.png" alt="New Unified XO Platform" title="New unified XO Platform">